olkku45/iridium/example-program.md

 // SIMD operations default for array += another_array type operations
-// regular CPU instructions for scalar operations fn update_physics(positions: []vec3, velocities: []vec3, dt: f32) {
+// regular CPU instructions for scalar operations
+// compiler would infer which to use when fn update_physics(positions: []vec3, velocities: []vec3, dt: f32) {
     positions += velocities * dt;
 }